 - Password expiration may be set to a greater interval if an account is always protected by MFA.

-- Currently, Okta SSO password rotation interval is set to 60 days.
+- Currently, password rotation interval is set to 60 days.

 All system and application passwords must be stored and transmitted securely.